prantlf/rm.js/README.md

     Usage: rm.js [-Ddfrv] [--] dir...

     Options:
-      -D|--dry-run    only print path of each file or directory -d|--dir        remove files and empty directories as well -f|--force      ignore non-existent files and directories
+      -c|--cwd <dir>  directory to start looking for the source patterns -D|--dry-run    only print path of each file or directory -d|--dir        remove files and empty directories as well -f|--force      ignore non-existent files and directories